overture-stack/SONG/docs/00-overview.md

 ## System Architecture

-Metadata saved as a JSON file us uploaded via the Song Client for validation against Songs admin defined Song Schema.
+Metadata saved as a JSON file is uploaded via the Song Client for validation with schemas defined by Song's administrators.
 Successful submissions receive an auto-generated analysis ID.
-File data is then uploaded using Song and Score clients, generating a file manifest linked to the metadata.
+This analysis ID is used when uploading file data using Score, and on successful upload Song will be updated to track the file's storage location.

 ![Song Arch](./assets/songArch.svg 'Song Architecture Diagram')